magalhini/blog/content/on-giving-yourself-permission/index.md

 ---
-title: "On Giving Yourself Permission"
+title: 'On Giving Yourself Permission'
-description: "Lately I’ve found myself coming back to a thought from Olivia Laing, which you can find in her immensely beautiful and emotion-stirring book The Lonely City.
-The striking power of this thought comes…"
+description: 'Lately I’ve found myself coming back to a thought from Olivia Laing, which you can find in her immensely beautiful and emotion-stirring book The Lonely City.
+The striking power of this thought comes…'
-date: "2017-08-14T13:26:51.686Z"
+date: '2017-08-14T13:26:51.686Z'
 categories:
-  - Depression
-  - Loneliness
-  - Mental Health
-  - Life
   - Life Lessons

 published: true